 Grasp the berry with your fingers and gently pull straight down.
 It should easily come off the vine.

 Like blackberries, these have a core in the middle, which breaks off from the plant.
 This is different from raspberries, where the entire core comes out when you pick.

 While you may be tempted to rinse the berries, don’t!
-Unless you’re going to eat them for breakfast, of course.
+Unless you’re going to eat them right away for breakfast, of course.

-You’ll want to wash them just before use so that they don’t get bruised or waterlogged which will make them more susceptible to quick decay.
+You’ll want to wash them just before use so they don’t get bruised or waterlogged, which will make them more susceptible to quick decay.

 That’s all there is to it!

-Now you’re ready to make a boysenberry pie, cake, or tart for breakfast.
+Now you’re ready to make a boysenberry pie, cake, or tart to enjoy for breakfast or dessert.
 Or, lay them out on a wax paper-lined baking sheet to freeze.
-Once frozen, transfer them to a container or zip top baggie and enjoy within six months.
+Once frozen, transfer them to a lidded container or zip-top baggie to freeze and enjoy within six months.

 You can learn more about how to store your fresh harvest of seasonal berries over at our sister site, Foodal.